-At Radius Security we invest in matters of community because Community Matters.
-We invest in programs that support vulnerable youth across BC to create positive, lasting relationships, and become leaders in their communities.
-We are proud to support our communities through the following initiatives:
+At Radius Security we invest in community matters because Community Matters.
+We are proud to support the following initiatives:

 Vulnerable Youth Grant

-It's official!
-This year's Vulnerable Youth Grant has been awarded to the Federation of BC Youth in Care Networks (the Fed).
+The 2017 Vulnerable Youth Grant has been awarded to The Federation of BC Youth in Care Networks (the Fed).

-The Fed is a youth-driven program that provides advocacy, empowerment, and connection to BC youth aged 14-24 in the foster care system.
-The organization is also run by a board of "alumni" from the program.
-Through our donation Vancouver Fire and Radius Security will be providing the funds for one of their bi-annual youth retreats, at which youth come together with their peers where leadership and connection are nurtured, and strong family-like bonds are created where they are sorely missing for many of these youth.
+The Fed provides advocacy, empowerment, and connection to BC youth aged 14-24 in the foster care system.
+"Alumni" of this youth-driven program sit on its board.
+Vancouver Fire and Radius Security's 2017 donation will fund one of the Fed's bi-annual youth retreats.
+Participants will develop leadership skills, connections and strong family-like bonds.
 Beyond our donation, we look forward to finding further ways of supporting this important organization and the programs they provide.

 John Howard Society

-Thanks to Radius Security’s effective remote guarding and video surveillance systems, our clients see many criminals tried and convicted.
+Thanks to our effective Redhanded™ remote guarding system, our clients see many criminals tried and convicted.

 Radius Security is also committed to stopping crime before it starts and minimizing its impact on the communities we serve.
-That’s why we’re proud to partner with the John Howard Society--a non-profit organization that promotes crime reduction, prison reform, and effective societal re-entry for offenders.
+That’s why we’re proud to support the John Howard Society--a non-profit organization that promotes crime reduction, prison reform, and effective societal re-entry for offenders.

 Surrey Food Bank